Skip to content

 CPM.cmake

-If you are using CPM.cmake, you can check this example.
-After adding CPM script to your project, implement the following snippet to your CMake:
+If you are using CPM.cmake, add the CPM.cmake script and the following snippet to your CMake project: